Modern Times

 DC YEAR EIGHT: Dick turns 18-years-old and becomes Nightwing.
 Nightwing Vol. 2 #132-137 (“321 Days”) implies that Dick turns 18 this year.
 Jason becomes Robin at age 13 (going on 14).
 The Crisis on Infinite Earths occurs.
 Teen Titans Vol. 3 #42 tells us that Kid Devil is 12-years-old during Crisis and 17-years-old in during “One Year Later,” which jibes.
 This is my BY10, comprising references from 1982 to 1986.[3]

 DC YEAR NINE: Barbara is paralyzed by Joker in Killing Joke.
 Jason is killed by Joker in Death in the Family.
 Tim becomes Robin at age 13.
 This is my early BY12.
-(Timelines in Batman Secret Files, Villains Secret Files, Nightwing Secret Files, and Guide to the DCU 2000 all list Tim debuting as Robin in DC Y9.)
+(Timelines in Batman Secret Files and Origins, Villains Secret Files and Origins, Nightwing Secret Files and Origins, and Guide to the DCU 2000 all list Tim debuting as Robin in DC Y9.)

 DC YEAR TEN: Zero HourKnightfall, and “The Death and Return of Superman” occur immediately afterward followed by Cataclysm and Road to No Man’s Land.
 My BY12 through early BY16 are all highly compressed into this one single year.
 Note that, in DCU Legacies, writer Len Wein implies that Superman’s death occurs roughly seventeen or eighteen years after Wonder Woman’s debut!
 So, as you can see, not everyone at DC is hellbent on über compression.
 Of course, it only muddles things further to have staff on completely different pages.